Colombia: The Central & Western Andes: Jul 13—28, 2017

 Among the locations we plan to visit are the Anchicayá, one of the world’s top birding roads, and an exciting new site within Tatamá National Park in the Western Andes, which is arguably one of the most tanager-rich locations in the entire country.
 Other sites include a forest reserve near Pereira where we should see the endangered Cauca Guan, the cloud forests of the Rio Blanco Reserve near Manizales, and the lofty slopes of the Nevado del Ruiz and the spectacular hummingbird feeders nearby.
 Also included will be the Yellow-eared Parrot Reserve above the lovely little city of Jardin in the Western Andes, where we hope to catch sight of this extremely rare wax-palm specialist that was once found south to central Ecuador.
 Finally, we visit a lower elevation dry forest site en route to Medellín and conclude our trip with a morning in a lush mountain park in Medellín where the endemic Red-bellied Grackle and Yellow-headed Manakin occur, as well as many widespread species.

-Accommodations generally good (all have hot showers but some have only cold water in wash basins); shared bathrooms at one site; food generous and good; birding on foot on little-traveled Andean roads or on generally well-maintained forest trails, but a few short sections may be difficult or slippery; expect some long walks (up to 5-9 km at some sites) at elevations of 5,000 feet or higher; two sites require 4×4 access; relatively long drives on curvy roads between sites; midday breaks in a few areas; pleasant, mostly cool temperatures at elevations of ca. 4,000 to 9,000 feet; two mornings in warm foothills; one chilly morning at treeline (ca. 13,000 ft.); rain always possible.
+Accommodations generally good (all have hot showers but some have only cold water in wash basins); possibly some shared rooms at one site; food generous and good; birding on foot on little-traveled Andean roads or on generally well-maintained forest trails, but a few short sections may be slippery; expect some long walks (up to 5-9 km at some sites) at elevations of 5,000 feet or higher; three or four sites require 4×4 access; relatively long drives on curvy roads between sites; midday breaks in a few areas; pleasant, mostly cool temperatures at elevations of ca. 4,000 to 9,000 feet; two mornings in warm foothills; one chilly morning at treeline (ca. 13,000 ft.); rain always possible.